ItsWorld Penguin Day

-Fossil evidence shows that penguins evolved before the dinosaurs died out.
-There are remains of giant, people-sized
+Fossil evidence shows that penguins evolved before the Dinosaurs died out, and there are remains of giant,people-sized

 .
 They are just over 30cm high on their flippers.
-(Yes, youre thinking you could fit one in your bag and keep it in your bathtub arent you?)
+(Yes, youre thinking you could fit one in your bag, and keep it in your bath, arent you...?)

 to increase their speed under water.

-penguins who have accomplished the most, having used the medium of dance to try to get the United Nations to protect the entire Southern Ocean.*
+penguins who have the best fictitious claim to fame having used the medium of dance to get the United Nations to protect the entire Southern Ocean*

 for the public to know about.